-A. The initial selection, or subsequent changes, of a graduate student's committee shall be determined jointly by the student and the student's advisor.
-In accordance with the Policies and Procedures of the Graduate School at WSU, graduate students are not permitted to serve on the committees of other graduate students.
+- A. The initial selection, or subsequent changes, of a graduate student's committee shall be determined jointly by the student and the student's advisor.
+In accordance with the Policies and Procedures of the Graduate School at WSU, graduate students are not permitted to serve on the committees of other graduate students. - B. The graduate committee of each student shall have a minimum of three WSU Graduate Faculty members for MS and Ph.D.
+An MS committee must have at least one tenured/tenure track HORT Graduate Faculty member; a second member must be HORT Graduate Faculty, but is not required to be tenured/tenure-track.
+A PhD committee must have at least two tenured/tenure-track HORT Graduate Faculty members; the third member must be graduate faculty in a WSU graduate program, but is not required to be tenured/tenure-track.
+If a graduate committee is chaired by a tenured/tenure-track Affiliate HORT Graduate Faculty member (listed in Section XI.A.2.), then at least one other member of the committee must be a HORT Graduate Faculty member tenured or tenure-track in the Horticulture Department (listed in Section XI.A.1.).
+For either an MS or PhD committee, experts from outside of WSU and faculty from other institutions may serve as a fourth or fifth member.
+All committee members must hold a degree of comparable level to the degree sought by the candidate.

-- B. The graduate committee of each student shall have a minimum of three members for MS and four members for Ph.D.
-At least half of the committee members shall be active HORT Graduate Faculty members (i.e. tenured or tenure track, affiliate or adjunct, and non-tenure track, including USDA-ARS), but at least one committee member shall be from outside the department (i.e. not HORT tenured, tenure-track, non-tenured, or emeritus Graduate Faculty). - C. As specified in the Graduate School's Policies and Procedures, the performance of each graduate student shall be reviewed annually.
+C. As specified in the Graduate School's Policies and Procedures, the performance of each graduate student shall be reviewed annually.